ostrolucky/app-event-dispatcher/README.md

 ## FAQ
 **Q**: What's the point of using dispatcher for application events, instead of doing direct service calls?

-**A**: I agree that most people are doing it wrong and they should use direct service calls instead because using dispatcher means harder debugging, since it's only known at runtime what listeners are actually called.
+**A**: I agree that most people are doing it wrong and they should use direct service calls instead, because using dispatcher means harder debugging, since it's only known at runtime what listeners are actually attached.
 It makes it hard to know what callback will be triggered by following regular flow of the program, because attaching is mostly done totally out of context of dispatch call.
 That said:
 * Many applications already heavily use dispatching inside their application domain and suffer from limitations